sqlitecloud/docs/src/pages/docs/commands/use-database.md

 ---
 title: USE DATABASE
-description: The USE DATABASE statement tells SQLite Cloud to use the named database as the default (current) database for subsequent statements.
+description: The USE DATABASE statement tells SQLite Cloud to use the named database as the default (current) database for subsequent SQL statements
 ---

 ## Syntax